 WCTC students are required to utilize their WCTC email accounts for electronic communications with WCTC faculty and staff.

 In addition to helping students access their WCTC email account, WCTC has numerous technology resources available to assist students in their educational pursuits here at WCTC.
-Information on student email accounts, service desk assistance, printing on campus, the use of cloud-based file storage, WCTC’s Blackboard learning management system, wireless network access, computer labs, student software purchasing discounts, and other technology-related questions can be found on the Technology page.
+Information on student email accounts, service desk assistance, printing on campus, the use of cloud-based file storage, WCTC’s Canvas learning management system, wireless network access, computer labs, student software purchasing discounts, and other technology-related questions can be found on the Technology page.